-If the Flood only affected the area of Mesopotamia, as some claim, why did Noah have to build an Ark?
+If the flood only affected the area of Mesopotamia, as some claim, why did Noah have to build an ark?
 He could have walked to the other side of the mountains and escaped.
-Most importantly, if the Flood were local, people not living in the vicinity of the Flood would not have been affected by it.
+Most importantly, if the flood were local, people not living in the vicinity of the flood would not have been affected by it.
 They would have escaped God's judgment on sin.

-In addition, Jesus believed that the Flood killed every person not on the Ark.
+In addition, Jesus believed that the flood killed every person not on the ark.
 What else could Christ mean when He likened the coming world judgment to the judgment of "all" men in the days of Noah (Matthew 24:37-39)?

-In 2 Peter 3, the coming judgment by fire is likened to the former judgment by water in Noah's Flood.
+In 2 Peter 3, the coming judgment by fire is likened to the former judgment by water in Noah's flood.
 A partial judgment in Noah's day, therefore, would mean a partial judgment to come.

-If the Flood were only local, how could the waters rise to 20 feet (6 m) above the mountains (Genesis 7:20)?
-Water seeks its own level; it could not rise to cover the local mountains while leaving the rest of the world untouched.
+If the flood were only local, how could the waters rise to 20 feet (6 m) above the mountains (Genesis 7:20)?
+Water seeks its own level-it could not rise to cover the local mountains while leaving the rest of the world untouched.

 Even what is now Mt.
-Everest was once covered with water and uplifted afterward.9 If we even out the ocean basins and flatten out the mountains, there is enough water to cover the entire earth by about 1.7 miles (2.7 km).10 Also important to note is that, with the leveling out of the oceans and mountains, the Ark would not have been riding at the height of the current Mt.
+Everest was once covered with water and uplifted afterward.
+If we even out the ocean basins and flatten out the mountains, there is enough water to cover the entire earth by about 1.7 miles (2.7 km).
+Also important to note is that, with the leveling out of the oceans and mountains, the ark would not have been riding at the height of the current Mt.
 Everest, thus no need for such things as oxygen masks either.

 There's more.
-If the Flood were a local flood, God would have repeatedly broken His promise never to send such a flood again.
-God put a rainbow in the sky as a covenant between God and man and the animals that He would never repeat such an event.
-There have been huge local floods in recent times (e.g., in Bangladesh, Indonesia, and Japan); but never has there been another global Flood that killed all life on the land.
+If the flood were a local flood, God would have repeatedly broken his promise never to send such a flood again.
+God put a rainbow in the sky as a covenant between God and man and the animals that he would never repeat such an event.
+There have been huge local floods in recent times (e.g., in Bangladesh, Indonesia, and

+Japan), but never has there been another global flood that killed all life on the land

-Where is the evidence in the earth for Noah's Flood?
+Where Is the Evidence in the Earth for Noah's Flood?

-For this they willingly forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water, by which the world that then existed perished, being flooded with water (2 Peter 3:5-6).
+For they deliberately overlook this fact, that the heavens existed long ago, and the earth was formed out of water and through water by the word of God, and that by means of these the world that then existed was deluged with water and perished.
+(2 Peter 3:5-6)

-Evidence of Noah's Flood can be seen all over the earth, from seabeds to mountaintops.
+Evidence of Noah's flood can be seen all over the earth, from seabeds to mountaintops.
 Whether you travel by car, train, or plane, the physical features of the earth's terrain clearly indicate a catastrophic past, from canyons and craters to coal beds and caverns.
 Some layers of strata extend across continents, revealing the effects of a huge catastrophe.

 The earth's crust has massive amounts of layered sedimentary rock, sometimes miles (kilometers) deep!
 These layers of sand, soil, and material-mostly laid down by water-were once soft like mud, but they are now hard stone.
 Encased in these sedimentary layers are billions of dead things (fossils of plants and animals) buried very quickly.
-The evidence all over the earth is staring everyone in the face.
+The evidence all over the earth is staring everyone in the face

-Where is Noah's Ark today?
+Where Is Noah's Ark Today?

-The Ark landed in mountains.
+The ark landed in mountains.
 The ancient name for these mountains could refer to several areas in the Middle East, such as Mt.
 Ararat in Turkey or other mountain ranges in neighboring countries.